nruth/show_me_the_cookies/README.md

 ## Contributing

-If you find this useful some ways to say thanks are reviewing the code and/or kind words or other feedback by Github message.
 Bugs should be raised in the [issue tracker](https://github.com/nruth/show_me_the_cookies/issues).

 Code contributions should be sent as Github pull requests, or by messaging [me](https://github.com/nruth) with a link to your repository branch.
 Please run the tests, and add new ones.

-New drivers are unlikely to be accepted at this stage.
-You can instead add them to your application's test setup.
-If you come up with an interesting new driver/adapter mail me with a link to a repository or gist and I'll link to it here.
-Hopefully the API shared-spec will come in useful when working on your own driver.
+New drivers will be selectively accepted.
+Be sure that the api spec passes.
+If you prefer to keep the driver in your own repository send me the address and I'll add a link in the docs.

 ## History, Credits, and Acknowledgements

 [Contributors](https://github.com/nruth/show_me_the_cookies/contributors)

 Original development took place when testing Devise 0.1's "Remember me" functionality under rails 2.3.x with capybara rack-test and/or selenium.
-Initial release as a gist [here](https://gist.github.com/484787), early development sponsored by [Medify](http://www.medify.co.uk).
+Initial release as a gist [here](https://gist.github.com/484787).
+Development sponsored by [Medify](http://www.medify.co.uk).

 Contributions outside of github have been made by: